AndroidPKG/Apkg/README.md

 <em> An Android CLI Package Manager for Termux and ADB Shell </em>
 </div>

+## Introduction
+AndroidPKG (aka, Apkg) is a CLI android package manager for APKs, It is still heavily a work in progress.

+The project is made so people can access and download APKs simply from `adbshell` or Termux, without the need of usingn a GUI store, It is also mainly made for debugging purposes, Though, using it for general purpose is also another feature of it.

+## Contribution
+You can provide ideas or help us in develop via issues and pull requests, which are heavily appreciated.

 ## License
 Thus Project is licensed under BSD-3-Clause

 ***
 ***